Moriyama & Teshima Architects Moriyama & Teshima Architects

 Overview

 The Centennial Plaza Project represents the implementation of Phase 1 of the Alberta Legislature Centre Redevelopment and Capital District Master Plan.
-Joining forces with Kasian Architecture, Moriyama & Teshima led the master planning and design of the public plaza/urban park and underground parkade component of the historical Edmonton Federal Buildingʼs $350-million renovation and redesign.
+Joining forces with Kasian Architecture, Moriyama Teshima Architects led the master planning and design of the public plaza/urban park and underground parkade component of the historical Edmonton Federal Buildingʼs $350-million renovation and redesign.
 The redesign included a $200-million to revamp the building and $156 million to build 650 underground parking stalls and a new landscaped plaza between the Federal Building and the nearby Bowker Building.

 This project works to preserve a historically significant landmark while rejuvenating the Legislature Grounds and district for all Albertans and visitors to enjoy.
 What was once an asphalt parking lot has been transformed into a major urban and family-friendly attraction.
 The newly created public space endeavors to support the City’s vision of creating Sustainable, Vibrant, and Accessible spaces, while encouraging a sense of community, diversity, social interaction and engagement.